Skip to content

 Streaming API overview

-• Parse structured information on the fly
+• Parse structured info on the fly (Markdown/JSON/etc.)

-• Emit structured objects as they are completed
+• Emit objects as they complete

 It is important to note that you can parse the output by working directly with a raw string stream.
 This approach gives you more flexibility and control over the parsing process.